 So, reviews are good for business and good for SEO.
 So the next question is, how do I get them?
 And more to the point, how do I get reviews good enough to tick all of those boxes for Google?
 It can feel a bit tricky, especially as you can’t control what customers say about you!
 But there are some things you can do to encourage reviews from your customers, and give them some hints about what to include:

-Verify Your Google My Business Page.
+Verify Your Google Business Profile Page.

-This will be one of the first things that appears when someone searches your company name on Google, and it will be prominently displayed in a separate sidebar.
+This will be one of the first things that appear when someone searches your company name on Google, and it will be prominently displayed in a separate sidebar.
 Once you’ve claimed and verified it, you can make sure all details are up to date and start collecting reviews directly on Google.
 The page actually prompts users to leave a review if they’ve used you, so this is an easy win.

 Simple, yet hardly any businesses do it!
 Once you have completed a sales cycle with your customers and you know they’re happy, ask them to leave you a review.
 Create a templated, automated email that goes out at a set time, and make sure it includes a link to where you want them to leave the review (use a URL shortener to create one), and instructions on how to do it, just in case they aren’t sure.